theyak/netsuite-php/README.md

 if you don't specify a logging directory in the config or at runtime, then no logs will be created.
 There must be a valid target location.

+You can take full control of logging by providing your own custom logger object which implements the provided `NetSuite\LoggerInterface`.

+The first method is by defining the `logger` configuration key (`NETSUITE_LOGGER` if loading from `.env`).
+The value of this key should be the class you want to be used instead of the default `NetSuite\Logger` implementation.
+When the library needs to log a request and has to create one on the fly, this class will be used.

+The second option is to instantiate your custom logger manually and then pass it into the client using the `setLogger` method after instantiating the client.
+Using this method, it isn't required to also set the `logger` option.

 ```php
 // Set a logging path
 $service->setLogPath('/path/to/logs');